omefire/mirakel-android/Development Tutorial.md

 ## Using Eclipse
 Get the Android SDK and Eclipse from [here](http://developer.android.com/sdk/index.html)

-We use eclipse to develop Mirakel.
+We use Eclipse to develop Mirakel.
 You can do it too (or tell us what is better and why).
-To import the repos do the following:

-`Ctrl+N` -> `Android Project from Existing Code` -> select the root directory (mirakel-android).
-Then you should see a bunch of projects – please rename the project `SplashScreenActivity` to `Mirakel` and just click on `Finish`.
-To compile Mirakel select the project `Mirakel` and compile it.
+`Ctrl+N` -> `Android Project from Existing Code` to import properly the repos in the Eclipse workspace

+Select the root directory (mirakel-android) and all the projects from it -> click on `Finish`

+Select project `SplashScreenActivity` -> `Alt+Shift+R` to rename it into `Mirakel` (mandatory to execute app )

+`Alt+Enter` -> `Java Build Path` -> Projects` to set dependencies for 2 projects:
+* project `Mirakel`: add all the projects except `tests`
+* project `tests`: add all the projects

+Before building, some errors can be raised on projects due to the mismatch in JRE version (JRE 1.7 is currently mandatory).
+Can be solved in pop-up from one of errors in source code by authorizing JRE compliance for workspace.

+Build the project `Mirakel` from a right click -> `Build Project`

 ## Using Gradle